lerdmann1601/HERA-Matlab/README.md

 >
 > **Note:** Please ensure you use enough CPU cores since HERA is a
 > CPU-intensive application due to the extensive use of bootstrap procedures.
-> We have implemented parallelization where possible.
+> I have implemented parallelization where possible.
 ---

 ## Documentation